MasterSunne/chess/notes.md

 note to self: make it so that joining games will ask to list games first and then list games will say if there are any

 Questions for Phase 6:
-- how to store a variable in the client that updates anytime a LOAD_GAME msg is received from the server
-- this way I have the game/board stored on the client-side to redraw at any time
+- how to store a variable in the client that updates anytime a LOAD_GAME msg is received from the server [going to try storing it inside of ClientData] (this way I have the game/board stored on the client-side to redraw at any time)
+- - how do I represent no more moves possible within the game (how to mark the game as over when resigning a player?)

 - how to get the gameID and username data to create the CONNECT userGameCommand

-- how to mark the game as over when resigning a player?
+- where do I call the connect method on wsf so that it only happens when desired?

 - do we have to serialize and deserialize every serverMessage and UserGameCommand between server and client?

+- - - is there a way to know what type of notification you're receiving and cast it to the right class before deserialization?

+- ideas for how to pass the valid moves to the client to highlight the board spaces?

+- how to handle promotion pieces? add it as an optional parameter when calling makeMove?